 Advice for Visiting the Kripalu Center for Yoga & Health in the Berkshires

 I'm fortunate to live just a little over an hour away from the Kripalu Center for Yoga & Health in Stockbridge, Massachusetts, in the heart of the Berkshires.
-This past year, it struck me that after 15 years of this close proximity, I had never visited.
-Time to remedy that.
+Kripalu, one of the best wellness escapes in New England, offers hundreds of enticing programs and retreats each year.

 With much more of a hotel/upscale college residence hall feel than, say, the outdoor summer camp feel of Omega in Rhinebeck, New York, Kripalu both intimidated and enticed me.
 Was I fit enough to be among serious yoginis?
 Would I be called out as a spiritual imposter?

 I'm happy to say my four-day stay was transformative, and no one tried to kick me out of the place nor convert me to a life of sanctimonious navel gazing.
 But if a friend told me she was embarking on her maiden voyage to Kripalu, here's the inside scoop (aka "inner wisdom") I would share with her for the sake of preparation.Continue to 2 of 6 below.

 02 of 06

 I'm still profoundly impressed with myself for waking up at 4:30 a.m. each day to get to a 5 a.m. meditation.
 But when you pay hundreds of dollars for a multi-day program, you seek transformation in a big way.
 If the guru says, "Meet me here tomorrow morning at 5 a.m. for meditation," you find a way.
 Just pray you and your roommate(s) have the same schedule.
 In a room smaller than your freshman dorm, it's good to have the same bedtime.
 Chances are, you'll both be happy to turn lights off at 9 p.m.